zhengtao99/airsquire-Interview-project/Readme.md

 Create your own fork and create a pull request once you finished

-## Recommended but not restricted tech stack
+## Recommended but not limited tech stack

 - React
 - NodeJS